daattali/shinyjs/advanced.md

 <h1 id="usage-rmd" class="linked-section">Using shinyjs in R Markdown documents</h1>

 It is possible to embed Shiny components in an R Markdown document, resulting in interactive R Markdown documents.
-More information on how to use these documents is available [on the R Markdown website](https://rmarkdown.rstudio.com/authoring_shiny.html).
-Even though interactive documents don't explicitly specify a UI and a server, using `shinyjs` is still easy: simply call `useShinyjs(rmd = TRUE)` (note the `rmd = TRUE` argument).
+More information on how to use these documents is available [on the R Markdown website](https://bookdown.org/yihui/rmarkdown/shiny-documents.html).
+Even though interactive documents don't explicitly specify a UI and a server, all you need to do is call `useShinyjs()`.
 For example, the following code can be used inside an R Markdown code chunk (assuming the Rmd document is set up with `runtime: shiny` as the link above describes):

 ```
 library(shinyjs)

-useShinyjs(rmd = TRUE)
+useShinyjs()
 actionButton("button", "Click me")
 div(id = "hello", "Hello!")